McGee Lecture Series

-The 2017 Henry A. McGee lecture took place April 12, 2017.
-The Speaker for this year's Henry A. McGee Lecture series is Robert Prud'homme, Ph.D., a professor and the director of the Biological Engineering Program at Princeton University.
+The 2018 Henry A. McGee lecture takes place April 4, 2018.
+The Speaker for this year's Henry A. McGee Lecture series is Babatunde A. Ogunnaike, Ph.D., professor of Chemical & Biomolecular Engineering and dean of the College of Engineering at the University of Delaware.

 About the speaker